Furnace Repair Checklist

 - Put in the new filter with the arrow motioning toward the heating system to keep damage from happening.

-Flat filters should be replaced once a month, while pleated filters should be used for about three months.
-You could also get a washable filter that will work for about 10 years.
+Flat filters should be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to put in a new filter more frequently.

 To make changing your filter smoother down the road, draw with a permanent writing tool on your furnace exterior or ductwork to show the airflow direction and filter size.